xlxs4/second-brain/docs/Projects/ESA Design Booster.md

--   there's always exceptions to rules.
-Understand the rules, then break them - PROJECT

----

--   you have to develop skillset from zero - PROJECT
--   almost everything is behind closed doors, you don't even know what's out there, you have to learn but how? - PROJECT
--   you have to find support (e.g. from university) - PROJECT
--   you have to ensure infrastructure (e.g. machines) - PROJECT
--   invest in open-source and the community.
-There's people you can learn from, if not teach - PROJECT
--   you got help from ESA, experts (esp. the experts), reach out - PROJECT
--   other teams participate in FYS!; be in touch - PROJECT

----

--   there's no leadership voice outside of the team, the organization has to be DIY - PROJECT
--   COVID hit, and it hit hard.
-Why? - PROJECT
--   you'll eventually have to scale up, time and time again.
-How? - PROJECT
--   find good infrastructure, platforms, esp. for organization - PROJECT
--   try maintain information transfer at all costs - PROJECT
-    -   documentation is always needed after completion (Akin's law), it almost never gets written post
--   GitLab is necessary - PROJECT

----

--   you need SYE, aka systems overview: for management, always see the forest, not the tree - PROJECT
--   always be wary of cross-dependencies - PROJECT
--   constantly track things, move deadlines appropriately, be on top of things - PROJECT
--   be agile, especially in the beginning.
-Find what's good for you.
-Understand _why_ it's good for you - PROJECT

----

--   remember, everything's gonna be alright - PROJECT
--   if it isn't, not to worry.
-It's an educational program - PROJECT
--   you'll fuck up, constantly.
-Relax and learn from it - PROJECT
--   try to build a momentum, then ride it, but guide it too; don't let it carry you - PROJECT

----

--   be afraid of the [bus factor](https://www.wikiwand.com/en/Bus_factor).
-But also always remember: NO ONE is irreplaceable - PROJECT (όσες φορές είπαμε να πάμε με τα νερά κάποιου δεν δούλεψε, you're capable)
--   this is a very long-term project, it therefore transcends individuals - PROJECT
--   have a plan B, C, D, ... - PROJECT (even about design, _even_ about people (just need it to work - Akin's Law)

----

--   it's a marathon, not a sprint - PROJECT
-    -   (... but there will be sprints) - PROJECT
--   always find the next gen, preemptively - PROJECT
--   more often than not, there's a bigger underlying problem, and it has to do with structure.
-People are usually not the source of the problem - PROJECT
-    -   but people CAN be the source of the problem.
-Never underestimate that.
-Especially if they are in a position of power, either organizationally or due to technical expertise - PROJECT
-    -   don't make someone coo lightly (i.e. don't endow with power lightly) - PROJECT

----

--   keep minutes, have agendas, don't recycle topics, end each topic with an action, make the most out of a meeting - PROJECT
--   cross-team meetings are very important - PROJECT
--   hold concurrent sessions, frequent meetings, be transparent always - PROJECT

----

 -   taking initiatives is vital, how do you find someone to do the boring work?
 How do you get ordinary people to do the extraordinary? - PEOPLE
 -   how do you ensure meeting participation? - PEOPLE
 -   it's a demanding project without rewards (monetary, ECTS...) - how do you get people to do volunteering work? - PEOPLE